 When you lift weights, you create "damage" to your muscles and connective tissues.
 Your body immediately begins the repair process, which usually lasts around 48 hours..
 The repair process involves elevating protein synthesis levels to rebuild your muscle tissues and allow them to gradually start growing.

 Sleep is essential for maximising this recovery period since it is the only real time that you are almost completely at rest and your body is allowed to go through the recovery process without interruption.

 The following sections will outline some areas where sleeping more can have some profound effects on your muscle size and strength.

 Sleep Improves Performance

 One of the crucial factors for building muscle is progressive overload, which is very much performance based.
 You increase the weight/volume, and you continue doing that over and over again.
 Our body is adapting very quickly, and if you want to keep adding more muscles, you need to give it new challenges.
 In other words, you need to challenge your body to work harder over time

 That is something that is never going to happen if you are sleep deprived.
 If you are always tired, tit becomes very difficult to consistently work harder and improve your performance.

 Yes, you could supplement with pre-workouts to give you that needed kick.
 Although, the caffeine in them could present further sleep problems if you train in the late afternoon or evening.
 Considering the fact that you took pre-workout because you are not sleeping enough in the first place, all this becomes a vicious circle that will lead you to sleep deprivation and caffeine reliance.
 It certainly won't lead you to gains and a healthy lifestyle.

-Now, I'm not totally against certain forms of pre-workouts, you can see which I suggest in this list of supplements that actually work, but they should never be relied on as a substitute for areas of your lifestyle that could simply be improved.
+Now, I'm not totally against certain forms of pre-workouts, but they should never be relied on as a substitute for areas of your lifestyle that could simply be improved.

 Lower Injury Risk When Well-Rested